Rambo9223/Medical-Center-App/readme.md

 You will now see an additional page (patients) on the nav bar,

 Navigate to the patients page.
-Doctors can use this page to search patient records for example if they have an appointment with a patient who has been before with a previous issue and want to familiarise themselves with the patients history, they can do this here.
+Doctors can use this page to search patient records.
+For example if they have an appointment with a patient who has been to the clinic before with a previous issue and want to familiarise themselves with the patients history, they can do this here.

 ![Doc-Patients](/Screenshots/Doctor-Patient-Page.png)